Writing Tests #

 litmus_limits(**by_name)Limits by measurement name (supports when:-keyed bands)

-litmus_characteristics([<id>, ...])Bind the test to one or more product characteristics (limits + DUT pin auto-resolve)
+litmus_characteristics([<id>, ...])Attach the test to one or more part characteristics (limits + UUT pin auto-resolve)

-litmus_connections([name, ...]) or litmus_connections(**by_instrument)Bind to fixture-connection names (positional list, like litmus_characteristics) OR to raw instrument channels (kwargs by instrument, like litmus_limits)
+litmus_connections([name, ...]) or litmus_connections(**by_instrument)Select fixture-connection names (positional list, like litmus_characteristics) or raw instrument channels (kwargs by instrument, like litmus_limits)

 litmus_mocks([{target: ..., ...}, ...])Patch one or more methods for the test (uses unittest.mock.patch.object)